This is a comprehensive guide on how to start an online school successfully in 2022.

 Plus, you can easily reorder your lessons and chapters by dragging and dropping.

-Once you’re done, you can publish your lessons and make sure to check preview and download settings for them.
+Once you’re done, you can publish your lessons and make sure to check the preview and download settings for them.
 That’s it!

 Now, you can start focusing on your school’s storefront.